gounmanned/unmanned.team/README.md

 ## White Label

-Vex is designed to be forked and rebranded.
+VEX is designed to be forked and rebranded.
 You can modify **any** front end source code — logo, colors, copy, layout, screens — and deploy it to your own stack for your own customers.

 A typical white-label flow: